Social Media Delivers a Bigger Slice of Business for Vittoria and La Favorita

 “However, we may not always get it right.
 If people are saying less flattering things, we want to know about it as quickly as possible so that we can fix it and make it better.”

-Tony enlisted the help of the Holyrood Partnership to embark on a social media campaign to help staff interact with customers and keep them up to date with all the latest restaurant happenings.
+Tony enlisted the help of the Holyrood PR to embark on a social media campaign to help staff interact with customers and keep them up to date with all the latest restaurant happenings.

 Through Twitter and Facebook fans and followers will also get access to exclusive special offers and discounts.